 We did not include any samples with a contamination larger than 0.018 and only three samples greater than 0.015.
-See Figure 4 for the frequency of contamination estimates for samples in Beta.
+See Figure 4 for the frequency of contamination estimates for samples in the Q2 2022 release.

 Figure 4 -- WGS contamination estimates from both sources (DRAGEN and VerifyBamID2).
 DRAGEN rounds the contamination estimate to three decimal places.
 Note the log scale of the counts (y-axis).
-Over 88.1% and 90.5% of WGS samples had contamination estimates lower than 1e-4 by VerifyBamID2 and DRAGEN, respectively.
-Any samples above the contamination threshold would not have been included in Beta.
+Over 88.1% and 90.6% of WGS samples had contamination estimates lower than 1e-4 by VerifyBamID2 and DRAGEN, respectively.
+Any samples above the contamination threshold are not included in the Q2 2022 release.